 Another sightseeing option that is wallet-friendly is Free Tours by Foot, an association of independent tour guides that have brought a pay-what-you-want model to 8 different cities since it started in 2006.
 In Chicago, the walking tours include Loop highlights (namely public art, architecture and history) as well as themed routes like blues music and literary sights.
 With no upfront costs, you decide on a value at the end value based what you thought the tour was worth or based on your budget.

-Hot Tix offers half-price theater tickets online, as well as at three convenient downtown ticket booth locations:
+Hot Tix offers half-price theater tickets online, as well as two convenient downtown ticket booth locations:

 - 108 N. State St. (inside Block Thirty Seven at Guest Services, 1st Floor)